celeritas-project/celeritas/CONTRIBUTING.rst

 correct formatting as well as the addition of new unit tests for new code or bug fixes.

 All tests must pass before a PR can be merged.
-(Unless the failure are clearly unrelated to the changes and enough tests and/or configuration are passing to show the PR code is working.
-For example some of the configuration currently fail due to disk space issues.)
+(Unless the failures are clearly unrelated to the changes and enough tests and/or configurations are passing to show the PR code is working.
+For example some of the configurations currently fail due to disk space issues.)

 Since there are few enough merge requests these days, only Maintainers may commit a merge.